 Plagiarism, which is defined as using, without acknowledgment, another person's work and submitting it for assessment as though it were one's own work; for instance, through copying or unacknowledged paraphrasing.
 This constitutes plagiarism whether it is intentional or unintentional.
-Each College will advise you about the dangers of plagiarism and ways of avoiding engaging in plagiarism.
+Each Faculty/School will advise you about the dangers of plagiarism and ways of avoiding engaging in plagiarism.
 Essentially, you must reference any material, and acknowledge your sources.

 Collusion, which is defined as two or more students or other persons working together without prior authorisation in order to gain unfair advantage and to produce the same or similar piece of work and then attempting to present this work entirely as their own.